taniarascia/new-moon/README.md

 - Intuitive connections between HTML and CSS
 - Clear distinctions between code and markup
-- Optimized for JSX/React, Vue, and PHP/WordPress
+- Optimized for JSX/React, Vue, and PHP/WordPress and manymore

 ## Platforms